OxfordSKA/OSKAR/docs/install/install.rst

 - ``-DCASACORE_LIB_DIR=<path>`` (default: searches the system library paths)

-  - Specifies a custom path in which to look for the casacore libraries (libcasa_ms.so and others).
+  - Specifies a custom path in which to look for the casacore libraries (libcasa_tables.so and others) if they are not in the system library path.
-  - Note: This should only be used if the casacore library in the system library path can't be used to build OSKAR.

 - ``-DCASACORE_INC_DIR=<path>`` (default: searches the system include paths)

-  - Specifies a custom path in which to look for the casacore library headers.
+  - Specifies a location to search for the casacore library headers if they are not in the system include path.
     This is the path to the top level casacore include folder.
-  - Note: This should only be used if the casacore headers in the system include path can't be used to build OSKAR.

 - ``-DCMAKE_PREFIX_PATH=<path>`` (default: None)

   - Specifies a location in which to search for Qt 5.
 For example, if using Homebrew on macOS, this may need to be set to /usr/local/opt/qt5/

-- ``-DCMAKE_BUILD_TYPE=<release, debug, or RelWithDebInfo>``  (default: release)

-  - Build OSKAR with release flags, debug flags, or release flags with debugging symbols.

 - ``-DFIND_CUDA=ON|OFF`` (default: ON)